 This is the period when you will want to make sure you’re doing your conditioning work (aka core and strength) at least a couple of times a week, and also doing regular strides along with other speed sessions that will help you work on your mechanics and running economy.

-So as a summary: for your base building phase, you want to work on listening to your body and identifying your weaknesses.
-It’s also a key time for building some key trail running foundation things: for example, strengthening your ankles, working on your mechanics, and running economy.
+So to sum this part up: for your base-building phase, you want to work on listening to your body and identifying your weaknesses.
+It’s also a key time for building some key trail running foundations: for example, strengthening your ankles, working on your mechanics, and running economy.
 And we’ll say it again: don’t go “too big” with your long runs too fast.
-Keep it healthy, and don’t run past the 2-hour mark for long runs.
+Keep it healthy, and don’t run past the 2-hour mark for long runs during this phase.
 Then, you can slowly increase their volume week after week.
 (This is where a great training plan is super helpful–it takes all the guesswork out of what to increase when!)